 - The preparation of a Master Plan setting out the broad location for development on the site and phasing of new development.
 This should include appropriate design which addresses the sites important gateway location and manages the transition into the main built up area.
-In order to assimilate the development into the surroundings countryside provision should be made, in accordance with the landscape character, for the retention and enhancement of the sites existing landscape screening; - Contributions will be required towards the provision of strategic sports infrastructure within Ollerton & Boughton; - Developer funded improvements to ensure sufficient capacity within the public foul sewer system and wastewater treatment works to meet the needs of the development; - The positive management of surface water through the design and layout of development to ensure that there is no detrimental impact in run-off into surrounding residential areas or the existing drainage regime; - The incorporation of buffer landscaping as part of the design and layout of any planning application to minimise the impact of development on the adjoining SINC; and - Pre-determination archaeological evaluation submitted as part of any planning application and post-determination mitigation measures secured through conditions attached to any planning permission, including preservation in situ where required to reflect the high archaeological interest of the site.
+In order to assimilate the development into the surroundings countryside provision should be made, in accordance with the landscape character, for the retention and enhancement of the sites existing landscape screening; - Contributions will be required towards the provision of strategic sports infrastructure within Ollerton & Boughton; - Provision of sufficient capacity within the public foul sewer system and wastewater treatment works to meet the needs of the development; - The positive management of surface water to ensure that there is no detrimental impact on surrounding residential areas or the wider settlement; - The incorporation of satisfactory buffer landscaping to minimise the impact of development on the adjoining SINC which is located to the north of the site; and - Pre-determination archaeological evaluation and post-determination mitigation measures, including preservation in situ where required to reflect the high archaeological interest of the site.